- 1. Use Google Search

 There are two ways you can use a competitor’s website to find new content ideas:

 First Way: Examine their website in detail, especially their blog.
-Look at the topics they cover in their articles or YouTube Channel and use any of the above methods to find similar ideas you can also target.
+Look at the topics they cover in their articles or YouTube Channels and use any of the above methods to find similar ideas you can also target.

 Second Way: The best way to find out what topic ideas work great for your competitors is to analyze their content and rankings using a tool.